A Fourth of July celebration wouldn't be complete without big bursts of colorful explosives lighting up the summer sky at dusk.

-No fireworks display would be complete without the ear-shattering booms that freak out dogs and resonate in our chest.
-That's caused by a sonic boom that happens as the gasses inside the firework expand faster than the speed of sound.
+No fireworks display would be complete without the ear-shattering booms that freak out dogs and resonate in our chests.
+That's caused by a sonic boom that happens as the gases inside the firework expand faster than the speed of sound.

-Throw all these explosives and awesome chemistry together and you get this
+Throw all of these explosives and awesome chemistry together and you get this:

 Jennifer Welsh contributed to an earlier version of this article.